TalkingQuickly/talkingquickly.github.io/_posts/2018-03-04-rails-development-environment-with-docker-compose.md

 Part two covers how to deploy this application to a Docker Swarm Cluster running on our own servers using just a few additional Docker Compose style files.

 Subscribe below to receive updates when this post is available.

+Feel free to ping me on twitter [@TalkingQuickly](https://www.twitter.com/talkingquickly) with any questions or feedback, in particular I'd love to know if a screencast version of this tutorial would be useful?